connectomicslab/connectomemapper3/docs/installation.rst

         $ conda env create -f /path/to/downloaded/conda/environment[_macosx].yml

-    .. note:: This can take some time depending on your connection speed and your machine. it should take around 2.8GB of space on your machine.
+    .. note:: This can take some time depending on your connection speed and your machine.
+              It should take around 2.8GB of space on your machine.

 *   Activate the conda environment::